scious/documentation/docs/bask/latest.md

 ┗ 📜 .gitignore
 ```

 As you can see, the `toolbox` folder in `bask_dev` lists our action by name (by converting from Bubble's default of `AAI-850mj` to `evaluate_expression`).
-To keep things tidy, and because , Bask removed the client.js file.
+Bubble actions are either server-side OR client-side so, to keep things tidy, Bask does not list the `client.js` file in the actions directory.
+Finally, the `package.json` file listed is included

-The `bask_checkpoint` branch would always look like
+In practice, the `bask_checkpoint` branch will always have the same structure as `bask_dev` since it exists to save snapshots of working code in `bask_dev`.

 ## Commands